ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_network/guide.en-gb.md

 ### Conclusion

-Having read this tutorial, you should now be able to configure the Network Firewall to enhance the security of your OVHcloud services.
+Having read this tutorial, you should now be able to configure the Edge Network Firewall to enhance the security of your OVHcloud services.

 ## Go further